go-gitea/gitea/docs/content/page/index.en-us.md

    - Note: Gitea manages the `~/.ssh/authorized_keys` file.
 Running Gitea as a regular user could break that user's ability to log in.
 - [Git](https://git-scm.com/) version 2.0.0 or later is required.
    - [Git Large File Storage](https://git-lfs.github.com/) will be available if enabled and if your Git version is >= 2.1.2
-   - Git commit-graph rendering will be enabled automatically if Git is on version 2.18 or over (Git >= 2.18).
+   - Git commit-graph rendering will be enabled automatically if your Git version is >= 2.18

 ## Browser Support